-Build detection queries for Splunk SPL, Elastic KQL, and Microsoft Sentinel.
-Includes presets for authentication, network, malware, and threat hunting with MITRE ATT&CK mappings.
+Free SIEM query generator for Splunk SPL, Elastic KQL, and Microsoft Sentinel.
+Build detection rules with presets for authentication, network, malware hunting.
+Includes MITRE ATT&CK mappings.

 A SIEM (Security Information and Event Management) query builder helps security analysts construct search queries for SIEM platforms without memorizing each platform's proprietary query language.
 SIEM systems ingest, normalize, and correlate security events from across an organization's infrastructure — firewalls, endpoints, servers, cloud services, and applications — enabling threat detection, investigation, and compliance reporting.